rgirodon/pronoApp/src/main/resources/README.md

 ### Join a public league

 This page lets you join a public league.
-Public leagues are administered by Pronostico team.
+Public leagues are administered by PronoClub team.
 Anyone can join and bet in public leagues.

 ### Invite friends